 If your car is stuck in the middle of a huge pile of snow, or a stretch of ice, it can be a devastating experience.
-Some people might not know what to do whenever they are stuck on snow.
+Some people might not know what to do whenever they are stuck in snow.
 Luckily, we found some tricks to help you whenever you are stuck in snow.
-Follow these five tips to get your car unstuck in snow.
+Follow these five tips to get your car unstuck.

 If the drive wheels have traction control switched on, you are likely to get stuck in snow.
-Therefore, ensure the traction control system is on off mode.
+Therefore, ensure the traction control system is off.
 Check the vehicle manufacturer’s handbook to locate the traction control switch.
 However, most vehicles have the traction control button on the dashboard.

 3. Have Winter Tires in the Right Condition

-If you live in areas where winter storms are common, you should definitely run on snow tires during the winter season.
-Before the snow starts, get the right tire pressure and make sure the tire tread is in its proper condition.
+If you live in areas where winter storms are common, like in the Yakima Valley, you should definitely run on snow tires during the winter season.
+Before the snow starts, get the right tire pressure and make sure the tire tread is in good condition.

 5. Add Traction